tympanix/Electorrent/README.md

 * **I can't connect to rTorrent what is wrong?**

  When using rTorrent you have to configure your http server correctly.
-Electorrent will listen on _host_:_port_/RPC2.
 Follow [this guide](https://github.com/rakshasa/rtorrent/wiki/RPC-Setup-XMLRPC) to make sure you have it set up correctly